VibeDoctor-io/VibeDoctor-io/README.md

-# VibeDoctor - Production Readiness for AI-Coded Apps
+# VibeDoctor - Security and Performance for Vibe-Coded Apps

 **Your AI has no quality gate.
 We are.**